rugbyprof/2143-ObjectOrientedProgramming/Assignments/09-Test-3/README.md

+## Exam

+- Create a digital document containing the answers to the following questions.
+- Your document should be organized and easy to read.
+Any code included (which is the whole exam :) ) should be commented.
+- Turn your document in to my office on Wednesday May 10<sup>th</sup> by 10:00 a.m.
+- By turning in this document, you are

 ***Question 1***

 - Once upon a time, on a way through the old wild west a man was given directions to go from one point to another.
 The directions were  **"NORTH", "SOUTH", "WEST", "EAST"**.
 Clearly ***`"NORTH"`*** and ***`"SOUTH"`*** are opposite, ***`"WEST"`*** and ***`"EAST"`*** too.